hathawsh/slowlog/README.rst

 ============

 The slowlog library helps you find out why certain code paths are slow.
-It works in a WSGI environment, as a Pyramid tween, or as a simple context manager or decorator.
+It works as a Pyramid tween or as a WSGI component.
 It is inspired by Products.LongRequestLogger.

 The library can log stack frames like Products.LongRequestLogger does, but it can also log frame statistics to Graphite using Statsd, making it